studiawan/pylogabstract/README.md

 # pylogabstract
 This is accompanying code for a paper entitled "Automatic event log abstraction to support forensic investigation" submitted to DSN conference 2019.
 We name the proposed method as `pylogabstract`.

+## Requirements
+1. Python 3.5
+2. TensorFlow 1.4.1
+3. NetworkX 2.1
+4. python-louvain 0.11

+## How to run
 To run the `pylogabstract` tool, please follow these steps.

 1. Clone the repository